ynseah/rohd/doc/tutorials/chapter_8/03_pipeline.md

 ![carrysave multiplier](./assets/4x4-bits-Carry-Save-Multiplier-2.png)

-### Pipeline Stage

 Assume that we have binary input **A = 1100** (decimal: 12) and **B = 0010** (decimal: 2).
 The final results would be **11000** (decimal: 24).

-The **first stage** of the carry save multiplier consists of Full Adder that takes in AND gate of Ax and B0 where x is the bit position of the inputs a.
+The **first stage** of the carry save multiplier consists of Full Adder that takes in AND gate of `Ax` and `B0` where `x` is the bit position of the inputs a.

-In the stage 1, the full adder takes in:
+In the stage 0, the full adder takes in:

 - Inputs
   - A: 0